klaytn/kips/KIPs/kip-81.md

 #### Fetching votes from StakingTracker

 Calculating votes requires information from StakingTracker contract.
-The Voting contract shall utilize the getters to find voting powers of each voters as well as quorum conditions.
+The Voting contract shall utilize the getters to find the voting powers of each voter as well as quorum conditions.
 Below is an example implementation of `castVote()` and `checkQuorum()` functions.

 ```solidity
 abstract contract Voting {